Am I eligible for the program?

 - Self-Placement participants are first time international candidates who have already secured a job offer by contacting a U.S. camp and making arrangements with the camp directly.

 - Returning Placements are participants who have worked at a camp in a previous year and have secured a job offer by making arrangements with the camp directly.

 What is your refund policy if I cancel?

 Program and SEVIS fees are non-refundable once you have accepted and signed your job offer.
-Any insurance fees paid are refundable if you cancel before your program start date.
+Any insurance fees paid are refundable before your program start date.
 If your visa is denied, you will receive a 50% refund of the program fee and a complete refund of the insurance fee.